 Successful completion of one cruise aboard the Empire State VI

-Good regimental standing; cadets with a Class I offense are not eligible
+Good regimental standing; cadets with a Class I offense or excessive demerits in the same conduct year as the application are not eligible

 Must obtain a USCG-719K

-STCW letters and drug letters, coordinated by the cadet shipping coordinator with the marine transportation department and the regiment of cadets
+STCW letters and drug letters, coordinated by the cadet shipping coordinator with the Licensing department and the regiment of cadets

 No failing grade on any license course